bns-hack/himanshumps_quarkus-quickstarts/.bunnyshell/templates/hibernate-orm-panache-quickstart/README.md

 ## Template Overview

-This is a minimal CRUD service exposing a couple of endpoints over REST using Kotlin, with a front-end based on Angular so you can play with it from your browser.
+This is a minimal CRUD service exposing a couple of endpoints over REST, with a front-end based on Angular so you can play with it from your browser.

 While the code is surprisingly simple, under the hood this is using:
 - RESTEasy to expose the REST endpoints